cee-chen/object-fit-polyfill/README.md

 ---

-Please note that I currently don't have support for `object-position` - the positioning currently defaults to the center.
+Please note that I currently don't have support for `object-position` - the positioning simply defaults to the center.
 If this is a feature a lot of people want, I'd be happy to go back and add it in (or merge a pull request, if someone else wants to do it!)

 ## But why jQuery?